 Many users fear that PEX pipe are a type of plastic pipe and hence cannot withstand hot water, but nothing can be further from the truth.

-These pipes can not only withstand temperatures of up to 200⁰F but also retain the hot water temperature for a longer duration of time due to their enhanced insulation properties.
-For these reasons, resistant PEX pipe is used in radiant hydronic heating systems too.
+These copper pipes can not only withstand temperatures of up to 200⁰F but also retain the hot water temperature for a longer duration of time due to their enhanced insulation properties.
+For these reasons, resistant PEX pipe is used in radiant hydronic radiant floor heating systems too.

 2) Can I Connect PEX Pipes Directly To My Water Heater?